-For 3D Archery (see Book 4-Field and 3D Archery in Book 4):
+For 3D Archery (see Book 4, Field and 3D Archery):

 - Compound Division;

 - Barebow Division;

 - Longbow Division;

-- Instinctive Bow Division.
+- Instinctive (WA Traditional) Division.

 Athletes may compete in different divisions of the same tournament but under no circumstances may the programme of the tournament be modified or be held up to accommodate that athlete.